Do You Need A Home Inspector When Buying A House In New Jersey?

 The Benefits of a Home Inspection

-A professional home inspection can save a buyer hundreds, if not thousands of dollars in unforeseen repair costs and allow an out if structural issues are found that he or she doesn’t care to inherit.
+A professional home inspection can save a buyer hundreds, if not thousands, of dollars in unforeseen repair costs and allow an out if structural issues are found that he or she doesn’t care to inherit.

 The home inspector is trained to find any faults in the home’s structure, code compliance issues, presence of current or previous water damage, mold, or other concerning conditions.
 Having a comprehensive home inspection completed offers the buyer the ability to ask for corrections from the seller or negotiate the price to offset any corrections the buyer will need to make.

-Buying a home can be exciting and yet overwhelming.
 Having the advice of an experienced New Jersey real estate attorney offers peace of mind and ensures that there will be no lingering issues in your home-buying experience.
 At Matus Law Group, we will guide you through all facets of buying your new home.
 Contact us to learn more.

 Facebook